CSU-ANRIM-Lab/Little-Miami-HUC12/README.md

 If you use these datasets in your research or projects, please cite as follows:

 > Salas, E.A.L. and Kumaran, S.S.
 2024.
 ACPF Datasets for Agricultural Conservation and Soil Health Assessment, Great Miami and Little Miami Watersheds.
-Retrieved from [GitHub Repository Link](https://csu-anrim-lab.github.io/Little-Miami-HUC12/), [Accessed Date].
+Retrieved from [https://csu-anrim-lab.github.io/Little-Miami-HUC12](https://csu-anrim-lab.github.io/Little-Miami-HUC12/), [Accessed Date].

 ## Contact